Daratumumab

-Daratumumab, sold under the brand name Darzalex, is an anti-cancer monoclonal antibody medication.
+Daratumumab, sold under the brand name Darzalex among others, is an anti-cancer monoclonal antibody medication.
 It binds to CD38, which is overexpressed in multiple myeloma cells.
 Daratumumab was originally developed by Genmab, but it is now being jointly developed by Genmab along with the Johnson & Johnson subsidiary Janssen Biotech, which acquired worldwide commercialization rights to the drug from Genmab.

 Daratumumab was granted breakthrough therapy drug status in 2013, for multiple myeloma.
 It was granted orphan drug status for multiple myeloma, diffuse large B cell lymphoma, follicular lymphoma, and mantle cell lymphoma.

+It is available in combination with hyaluronidase as daratumumab/hyaluronidase (brand name Darzalex Faspro).

 Medical uses

-In May 2018, the U.S. Food and Drug Administration (FDA) approved daratumumab for use in combination with bortezomib, melphalan and prednisone to include the treatment of people with newly diagnosed multiple myeloma who are ineligible for autologous stem cell transplant.
+In May 2018, the US Food and Drug Administration (FDA) approved daratumumab for use in combination with bortezomib, melphalan and prednisone to include the treatment of people with newly diagnosed multiple myeloma who are ineligible for autologous stem cell transplant.

 In the European Union it is indicated as monotherapy for the treatment of adults with relapsed and refractory multiple myeloma, whose prior therapy included a proteasome inhibitor and an immunomodulatory agent and who have demonstrated disease progression on the last therapy.